Telangana Rising 2047 Vision Document To Be Released On Dec 8-9, 2025, At Global Summit In Bharat Future City

 The Summit provides a global platform for Telangana to showcase its developmental journey, emerging economic strengths, and long-term collaboration opportunities.
 The state's new global campaign- “Come, Join the Rise” -aims to invite the world to participate in its next phase of growth.

-At the upcoming Global Summit in Bharat Future City, 1,000 international delegates delegates including business leaders, academicians, think tank representatives and leaders from multilateral development banks will receive exclusive copies of the Telangana Rising 2047 Vision Document, which is currently in the final review stage by a team of senior officials led by the Chief Secretary.
-Incorporating extensive inputs from multiple government departments, the document is being prepared in three languages-English, Telugu, and Urdu.
+At the upcoming Global Summit in Bharat Future City, 1,000 international delegates delegates including business leaders, academicians, think tank representatives and leaders from multilateral development banks will receive exclusive copies of the Telangana Rising 2047 Vision Document, incorporating extensive inputs from multiple government departments, the document is being prepared in three languages-English, Telugu, and Urdu.

 In his personal outreach to international business leaders, Chief Minister Revanth Reddy highlighted Telangana's aspiration to become a progressive, inclusive, and future-ready global destination, aligned with India's national Viksit Bharat 2047 agenda.